Spring Cleaning: The Ultimate Guide

 Restore smooth leather with an upholstery cleaner and conditioner.
 Use a suede brush to perk up nubuck leather.
 For wood furniture, use Smallin's recipe to make your own all-natural cleaner and polish: Mix 1/2 teaspoon of olive oil and 1/2 cup of vinegar or lemon juice in a plastic spray bottle; shake well and spray onto a microfiber cloth.

 Spring Cleaning Checklist and To-Dos: Dust Light Fixtures

 Spring Cleaning Checklist and To-Dos: Make a Wardrobe Transition

 Spring cleaning is the perfect opportunity to check the batteries in your smoke and carbon monoxide detectors.
 Perform all required safety checks.
 If you don't own a fire extinguisher, purchase one.
 Learn how to use it, and keep it in the kitchen.
 You may also want to purchase one for your garage.

 Having your home's exterior and windows power-washed won't just make your home look sharp, it also will prevent the growth of mold and mildew that feed on grime.
 If you're not comfortable deciding whether your home's exterior can handle the force that pressure-washing nozzles exert, hire a professional to do the work.

-When you consider that your roof's drainage system diverts thousands of gallons of water a year from your house's exterior and foundation walls, you can see why it merits a semiannual inspection.
+When you consider that your roof's drainage system diverts thousands of gallons of water a year from your house's exterior and foundation walls, you can see why it merits a semi-annual inspection.
 Clean and repair gutters and downspouts every spring before heavy rains begin and late in autumn after leaves have fallen.

--- You may scrub your bathroom every week, but now it's time to battle clutter and toss old and expired products.
+You may scrub your bathroom every week, but now it's time to battle clutter and toss old and expired products.
 Go through your medicine cabinets and safely discard any outdated items.
 Replace worn bath mats, shower curtains, and liners, or wash and dry shower curtains and liners.